agutierrezmorocho/Prueba/README.md

 JSON Report: sample[Sample_ID].[Sample_ID].report.json (e.g., sample1.1.report.json)

-2. Execute the Script
-Run the analysis from the terminal:

-Bash

-python main.py
 📊 Output and Results
 The script automatically creates a Results/ directory to organize all generated outputs.